 4. HE Washing Machine Cleaner

 My washing machine says, “clean washer with Affresh.”
 I don't want those chemicals on our bodies in any way.
 I called the manufacturer of the washing machine and found out a person can instead use 2 cups of distilled white vinegar.
-I have been doing this for 8 years and it is working great!
+I have been doing this for many years and it is working great!

 5. All Purpose Cleaner or Glass and Mirror Cleaner